Charles Wooley

+Biography

-Early life and career
+Early life

 Wooley was born on the Isle of Arran in Scotland, and moved to Launceston, Tasmania, aged three.
 At the age of 16 Wooley moved to Hobart where he gained an honours degree in history from the University of Tasmania.
 While he was studying he developed his journalistic skills by editing the university's student newspaper, Togatus, and was a member of the student theatre group, the Old Nick Company.

+Career

 He moved to Launceston in 1970 to work as a cadet with The Examiner.

 Two years later he joined ABC Radio and moved to Perth.
 He soon moved to television working on This Day Tonight, Nationwide, and Four Corners.
 He then served as the ABC's European correspondent based in London.

-In 1986 he joined Channel Nine where he worked on Sunday and then A Current Affair.
+In 1986 he joined the Nine Network where he worked on Sunday and then A Current Affair.
 Wooley joined 60 Minutes in 1993.

 His 2018 interview with New Zealand Prime Minister Jacinda Ardern was described as 'sexist' and 'creepy'.

+Politics

 Wooley was elected as Deputy Mayor and Councillor of the Sorell Council at the 2022 Tasmanian local government elections.